My2ndAngelic/homebrew-legacy-cask/README.md

 ## Noticeboard
 > Currently I am the only maintainer to this project.
 There is go guarantee that this tap will not collide or conflict with [homebrew-cask](https://github.com/Homebrew/homebrew-cask) or [homebrew-cask-legacy](https://github.com/Homebrew/homebrew-cask-legacy).
 I will try to clean up all the files and rewrite all the documents if I have time.
 Sorry if there is some copyright infringement files left like some README.md or some guides leftover from main homebrew.
 I will try to clean those as well.
 >
-> Check if you can install homebrew in the first place from GitHub.
-From what I have tested, there seems to be a problem with setting up Homebrew as GitHub has switched to TLS 1.2, which makes thing harder for old OS.
-From Mountain Lion and before, they will not support that protocol.
-Please open an issue/pull request if you found any workaround to:
-> - Install Homebrew and accessing GitHub
-> - Tap Homebrew/Cask
-> - Install a cask
-> - Update Homebrew
+> I have tested installing Homebrew core by git on Mountain Lion, Lion and Snow Leopard.
+This is a huge problem since GitHub has switched to TLS v1.2, and only Mavericks and above support this.
+I will try to move this project to another place as soon as I can ensure that it would run on Mountain Lion and older.
+I have tested installing Homebrew core by git on Mountain Lion, Lion and Snow Leopard.
+This is a huge problem since GitHub has switched to TLS v1.2, and only Mavericks and above support this.
+I will try to move this project to another place as soon as I can ensure that it would run on Mountain Lion and older.
 >
-> I tested it with on VM, I have not tested it on real hardware yet.
+> The naming scheme of each cask will NOT be consistent for now.
 >
-> Please refer to the FAQ if you have more questions about this.
+> Please refer to the [FAQ.md](/FAQ.md) if you have more questions.
 >
 > *My2ndAngelic*